"'Mommy, are you going to die?'"

 When Jackie spoke to her son's fifth grade class about her experience, one of the boys asked her a profound question: "How did this experience change how you live your life?"

-"Every day is a gift," Jackie answers.
+"Every day is a gift," she says.
 "Even if it’s dark or raining, I get up, get to put my feet on the ground and give my son a hug.
 The other day he said to me, 'Mommy, you're back.'"

 "Life doesn’t get any better than this."